hgezim/api-examples/README.md

 If you build a shim in your platform language of choice, and wish to contribute it back to this effort, then by all means send us a pull request, we'd love to have it.

+The shims provided each have a simple test file, which serves more as a simple how-to than anything else.
+These will guide you through making some of the simple calls to the ZipList APIs, such as getting the current user information, adding to your shopping list, recipe searches, adding recipes to your recipe box, etc.